Facebook, Amazon, Google, Netflix, Apple

-The markets and economy are good for US based businesses ready for 2019/2020, but for those exposed to International trade and offshore production (25% tariffs), the road is really uphill.
+The markets and economy are good for US based businesses ready for 2020, but for those exposed to International trade and offshore production (25% tariffs), the road is really uphill.
 That increase in costs and FAANG resistance to repatriating manufacturing to the US, is making investors jittery about the markets.
-Take a good look at Facebook’s stock forecast and NetFlix and Amazon are adjusting and you have to feel less nervous about investing in them.
+Take a good look at Facebook’s stock forecast and Google and Amazon are adjusting and you have to feel less nervous about investing in them.

 Investor’s Negative Outlook on FAANGs

-The FAANG stocks were doing fine, with many analysts buy recommendation, but suddenly the fall, the scene changed.
-Earnings season brought everyone back to earth and either the FAANG companies didn’t want to pay out, or investors were just believing what they wanted.
+The FAANG stocks were doing fine until the China tariffs set in.
+Earnings season brought everyone back to earth and either the FAANG companies didn’t want to pay out, or investors realized their China exposure was a big sell sign.